 You will have several cardiac tests during your appointment.
-You can find details of these tests in your appointment letter.
 We aim to arrange these in the morning, but on some occasions these may take place in the early afternoon.
 You will be given the results of the tests by your consultant in the afternoon, during your consultation.
 Below is a brief description of some of the tests you may have.